Baby Stepping Fourth: Day 7, Column 5

 Day 7 Assignment: List your unhealthy character traits

 What’s the point?
 Simple.
-We all have instinctive defenses.
-You listed yours in column 4 for each resentment on the inventory.
+We all have instinctive defenses, such as the one’s listed in column 4.

 What lies behind those defense mechanisms, the motivations for our ill behavior, is a set of traits.
 In the 1930s language of Alcoholics Anonymous, those traits or weaknesses are called character defects.